 I take after my mother in a lot of ways.
 She knows how to fix basic electronic problems, do some carpentry and mix some cement.
 She just likes to fix things.
-I learnt a lot from her and found myself particularly drawn to eletronics and computers.
-This led me to joining my church’s media department at age 16.
+I learned a lot from her and found myself particularly drawn to electronics and computers.
+This led me to join my church’s media department at age 16.
 As the youngest person on the team, I did a lot of work, from designing church fliers to fixing microphones and some sound engineering.
 I genuinely enjoyed it all.

 It hasn’t been an easy journey to break into a relatively new field in Nigeria.
 I’ve had to do some free designs to get the attention I need.

 It hasn’t been an easy journey to break into a relatively new field in Nigeria.
 I’ve had to do some free designs to get the attention I need.
-Sometime ago, I sent DMs offering free work, and most people didn’t reply, few said they will get back to me.
-But I didn’t just sit down and wait, I created freestyles (I call designs that are made for practice or advertising purposes, “freestyle”), and some of those freestyles started speaking for me and getting me clients.
+Some time ago, I sent DMs offering free work, and most people didn’t reply, few said they would get back to me.
+But I didn’t just sit down and wait, I created freestyles.
+(I call those designs that are made for practice or advertising purposes, “freestyle”).
+And some of those freestyles started speaking for me and getting me clients.